-Centrifugal pumps and minimum continuous flow to prevent flashing
+Minimum continuous flow to prevent flashing in centrifugal pumps.

-If a temperature rise of 15 oF is accepted in a casing - the minimum water flow through a pump can be estimated to
+If 15 oF is accepted as a temperature rise in the pump casing - the minimum water flow through the pump can be estimated to

 q = PBHP / 2.95 cp SG (1)

 PBHP = power input (BHP)

 cp = specific heat of fluid (Btu/lb oF)